javfurchu/LitMod3D_V3.1/README.md

-# LitMod ver 3.0
+# LitMod3D ver 3.1

 **LitMod3D** is a software for 3D integrated geophysical-petrological interactive modelling of the lithosphere and underlying upper mantle using a variety of input datasets: potential fields (gravity and magnetic), surface heat flow, elevation (isostasy), seismics, magnetotellurics and geochemical.

-Ver 3.0 incorporates a highly optimised Python thermal solver (bi-conjugate gradient squared method), crustal petrology features (thermodynamic equilibrium and metastable) and a parallel gravity forward solver.
+Ver 3.1 incorporates a highly optimised Python thermal solver (bi-conjugate gradient squared method), crustal petrology features (thermodynamic equilibrium and metastable) and a parallel gravity forward solver.
 The new version is intended to work with program get-inp (customized interface to Perple_X, http://www.perplex.ethz.ch/) to generate the inputcrustal and mantle compositional files.

 ## Installation
-Download the distibution archive (https://github.com/javfurchu/litmod/releases/download/v3.0/litmod_3.0.zip) to your computer and unpack it into a folder (for example `~/litmod`).
+Download the distibution archive (https://github.com/javfurchu/litmod/releases/download/v3.0/LitMod3D_V3.1.tgz) to your computer and unpack it into a folder (for example `~/LitMod_proj`): tar -xvzf LitMod3D_V3.1.tgz

 ### Linux
-You have to have [Python 2.7](https://www.python.org/), [PGPLOT](http://www.astro.caltech.edu/~tjp/pgplot/), [gfortran](https://gcc.gnu.org/fortran/), [zsh](http://www.zsh.org/) and [GMT4](http://gmt.soest.hawaii.edu) installed on your computer.
+You have to have [Python 3.0](https://www.python.org/), [PGPLOT](http://www.astro.caltech.edu/~tjp/pgplot/), [gfortran](https://gcc.gnu.org/fortran/), [zsh](http://www.zsh.org/) and [GMT5](http://gmt.soest.hawaii.edu) installed on your computer.
 In Linux, set **zsh** as a main shell.
 Change directory to the folder with unpacked files.
 Then run the script:
 ```
 ./PREPARE.job
 ```